 Herron v.
 State, 625 S.W.3d 144, 158 (Tex.
-Ct.
 Crim.
 App.
-2021) (holding that conviction for failure to register under Texas law requires an individual to actually travel to the location where he or she intends to reside and that offender, who never physically arrived in a particular location, could not have violated an obligation to register there and noting that a person's physical presence in the location at issue is a prerequisite to having an obligation to register there).
+2021) (noting that a person's physical presence in the location at issue is a prerequisite to having an obligation to register there and holding that conviction for failure to register under Texas law requires an individual to actually travel to the location where he or she intends to reside and that offender, who never physically arrived in a particular location, could not have violated an obligation to register there).